-Dr. Takuji Narumi is a lecturer at the Graduate School of Information Science and Technology, the University of Tokyo.
+Dr. Takuji Narumi is an associate professor at the Graduate School of Information Science and Technology, the University of Tokyo.
 His research interests broadly include perceptual modification and human augmentation with virtual reality and augmented reality technologies.
 He invented a novel haptic display, olfactory display, taste display and satiety display by utilizing cross-modal interactions.
 More recently, he also invented affective interface which evokes specific emotions through pseudo-generated body reactions.
 He received BE and ME degree from the University of Tokyo in 2006 and 2008 respectively.
 He also received his Ph.D. in Engineering from the University of Tokyo in 2011.
 He received awards including ACE 2014 Gold Paper Award, ICAT 2012 Best Paper Award, Augmented Human 2016 Third Best Paper Award, ACM SUI2015 Short paper honorable mention and IEEE VR 2015 Best Demo Award.